TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-receivednotifymessagetrafficselectorsunacceptable.md

 1. Verify if the traffic selectors configured on [your VPN device](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable) accept the wildcard (any-to-any) traffic selectors proposed by your Azure VPN gateway.
 Some VPN devices use "access lists" to define traffic selectors

-2. If your VPN device does **not** accept wildcard or any-to-any traffic selectors, enable the ["UsePolicyBasedTrafficSelectors"](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps) option on your VPN connection, and configure traffic selectors on your device with the combinations of your [on-premises network prefixes](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-modify-local-network-gateway-portal) to your Azure virtual network address range
+2. If your VPN device does **not** accept wildcard (any-to-any) traffic selectors, enable the ["UsePolicyBasedTrafficSelectors"](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps) option on your VPN connection, and configure traffic selectors on your device with the combinations of your [on-premises network prefixes](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-modify-local-network-gateway-portal) to your Azure virtual network address range

 ## Recommended documents